Updated June 28, 2023

 |For a registered company, the minimum capital requirement is 1 lakh in a private company and 5 lakh in a public limited.||There is no requirement for capital to register a business as a firm.|

 |There are many legal formalities when a company is decided to be dissolved, and a popular winding up needs to be done.||There are no such legal formalities in the case of a firm.|

 |The Directors are the management of concern in the case of a company.||The partners themselves are the management of concern in the case of a firm.|

 Both companies vs firms operate under similar lines; it is just that there is a difference between the act of governing.
-A firm can be altered into a company, but a company cannot be registered back as a firm once registered as a company.
-However, the operations and the objectives of both the business concern are similar in line and nature.
+A firm can alter its status to become a company, but once a company is registered, it cannot be reverted back to a firm.
+However, both business concerns’ operations and objectives are similar in line and nature.